patcg-individual-drafts/private-aggregation-api/README.md

 #### Enabling

-The following javascript call will then enable debug mode for all future reports requested in that context (e.g. shared storage operation or FLEDGE function call):
+The following javascript call will then enable debug mode for all future reports requested in that context (e.g. Shared Storage operation or Protected Audience function call):
 ```
 privateAggregation.enableDebugMode();
 ```